enthought/comtypes/docs/source/com_interfaces.rst

 Using COM interfaces
 ********************

-As said above, comtypes interface classes are never instantiated, also they are never used directly.
+As said above, |comtypes| interface classes are never instantiated, also they are never used directly.
 Instead, one uses instances of ``POINTER(ISomeInterface)`` to call the methods on a COM object.

 The ``IUnknown`` COM interface has ``AddRef()``, ``Release()``, and ``QueryInterface()`` methods that you can call.
-Since the COM internal reference count is handled automatically by comtypes, there is no need to call the first two methods.
+Since the COM internal reference count is handled automatically by |comtypes|, there is no need to call the first two methods.

 ``QueryInterface()``, however, is the call that you need to ask a COM object for other COM interfaces.
 Since IUnknown is the base class of